blarApp/blar-ticket-support-package/packages/vue/README.md

 ### Styles not applying

+**Without Tailwind CSS:**
-Make sure you've:
+- Make sure you've imported `@blario/vue/styles.css` in your main file
+- Check that the CSS file is being loaded (inspect network tab in dev tools)
+- Verify no conflicting styles from your UI framework

+**With Tailwind CSS:**
-1. Added the Tailwind preset to `tailwind.config.js`
+- Make sure you've added the Tailwind preset to `tailwind.config.js`
-2. Included Blario dist files in Tailwind content array
+- Included Blario dist files in Tailwind content array
-3. Imported `@blario/vue/styles.css` in your main file
+- Imported `@blario/vue/styles.css` in your main file
+- Added Tailwind directives (`@tailwind base/components/utilities`) to your CSS

 ### TypeScript errors with import.meta.env